Understanding The Male Reproductive System

-Our Men’s Health focus includes treating a wide variety of men’s reproductive health issues and conditions.
-It is important to first understand what structures and organs make up the male reproductive system.
+Our men’s health focus includes treating a wide variety of male reproductive health issues and conditions.
+To best treat any conditions it is key to first understand what structures and organs make up the male reproductive system.

-Most of the male reproductive system is external.
-These structures include the following:
+The majority of the male reproductive system is external, and those structures include the following:

 - Scrotum – the loose, pouch-like sac of skin behind the penis that contains the testicles

 - Testicles (testes) – the oval organs in the scrotum that are responsible for making testosterone

 The internal male reproductive system is complex, and includes the following:

 - Vas deferens – a long, muscular tube that transports mature sperm to the urethra

 - Ejaculatory ducts – the structures that empty into the urethra

 - Urethra – the tube that carries urine from the bladder out of the body and also functions to expel semen when the man reaches orgasm